webdevratul/webdevratul/README.md

 Meet a skilled Front-End Web Artisan who crafts captivating digital experiences with a palette of HTML, CSS, and JavaScript.
 With a dash of creativity and a sprinkle of innovation, this developer weaves responsive designs that dance effortlessly across screens of all sizes.
 Armed with the power of jQuery and the elegance of Tailwind CSS, they sculpt user-friendly interfaces that leave visitors in awe.
 From the structured foundations of Bootstrap to the dynamic landscapes of React.js, their expertise is a symphony of code and design, transforming concepts into interactive realities.

-Skills: HTML5, CSS3, JavaScript, jQuery, React.js, Tailwindcss, Bootstrap, SCSS, Git and GitHub
+Skills: HTML5, CSS3, JavaScript, jQuery, React.js, Tailwindcss, Bootstrap, SCSS, Git and GitHub.